IGDhananjaya/gemini-clone/README.md

 | :---: | :---: |
 | <img src="ImageGithub/welcome.jpeg" width="400" alt="Welcome Screen"> | <img src="ImageGithub/chat-response.jpeg" width="400" alt="Chat Response"> |

-## 🤝 Contributing
-Contributions are welcome!
-If you have suggestions for improvements or bug fixes, please open an issue or submit a pull request.

 ## 👤 Author
 **I Gede Dhananjaya**